stepansib/cognito-api-calls-listener/README.md

 You can change this behavior by adjusting AWS EventBridge rule pattern:

 - Choose another API method(s)
-- Filter only events that relate to specific User Pool, App Client, Resource Server or any other part(s) of cognito environment
+- Filter only events that relate to specific User Pool, App Client, Resource Server or any other part(s) of Cognito environment
 - Filter the only API calls which body/payload match with any custom pattern
 - And so on...